jonescompneurolab/SpectralEvents/README.md

 3. Find spectral events by first thresholding normalized TFR in frequency band of interest, then finding local maxima.
 Discard those of lesser magnitude in each suprathreshold region, respectively, s.t. only the greatest local maximum in each region survives (when more than one local maxima in a region have the same greatest value, their respective event timing, freq. location, and boundaries at full-width half-max are calculated separately and averaged).
 This method does not allow for overlapping events to occur in a given suprathreshold region and ensures the presence of within-band, suprathreshold activity in any given trial will render an event.

 Inputs:
-* `findMethod` - integer value specifying which event-finding method to run.
+* `findMethod` - integer value specifying which event-finding method to run (`1`, `2`, or `3`).
 Note that the method specifies how much overlap exists between events.
+Use `1` to replicate the methods used in Shin et al. eLife 2017.
 * `eventBand` - range of frequencies ([Fmin_event Fmax_event]; Hz) over which above-threshold spectral power events are classified.
 * `thrFOM` - factors of median threshold; positive real number used to threshold local maxima and classify events (see Shin et al. eLife 2017 for discussion concerning this value).
 * `tVec` - time vector (s) over which the time-frequency response (TFR) is calculated.